Each culture has its own traditions,

 Common practices include:

-open casket allows for respect to elders.
+- An open casket allows for respect to elders.
 Often poems in calligraphy are left for the deceased.
-Among Chinese

-Americans, a cooked chicken may be placed by the casket as a last meal for the deceased and spirits.
-The chicken
+Among Chinese Americans, a cooked chicken may be placed by the casket as a last meal for the deceased and

-after the funeral shows respect for the spirit of the deceased, and gives thanks to those who came to pay
+for a meal after the funeral shows respect for the spirit of the deceased, and gives thanks to those who came to pay

 3. Practices of the African-American Culture: Black/African-Americans

 have traditions concerning death that draw from many cultures, ethnic and religious backgrounds.

 - High involvement of a funeral director in preparations

 for mourning and burial.